developmentseed/mosaicjson-spec/0.0.1/Readme.md

     // determining a default location.
     "center": [ -76.275329586789, 39.153492567373, 8 ]

     // REQUIRED.
-    // A dictionary of per quadkeys datasets.
+A dictionary of per quadkey dataset in form of {quadkeys: [datasets]} pairs.
-    // Quadkey list MUST have `minzoom` as zoom and MUST be inside `bounds`.
+    // Keys MUST be valid quadkeys index with zoom level equal to mosaic `minzoom`.
-    // Each elements in quadkey list MUST be a string or a full url pointing to
+    // Values MUST be arrays of strings (url or sceneid) pointing to a
-    // a Cloud Optimized dataset.
+    // Cloud Optimized dataset with bounds intersecting with the quadkey bounds.
     "tiles": {
         "030130": [
             "s3://my-bucket/dir/file1.tif",